Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Lisbon – best for jobs and big-city expat life

-It also offers strong infrastructure, coworking spaces, and global company presence, but comes with high housing costs and a competitive rental market.
+Lisbon consistently ranks as the best place to live in Portugal for English speakers, thanks to its large expat network, widespread English services, and strong international school options.
+It also offers coworking spaces and global company presence, but comes with high housing costs and a competitive rental market.

 Best for: Jobs, international schools, expat network